To open the Cloud Monitoring Administration page: From the main menu, select Administration → Modules → Cloud Monitoring.

 Amazon Web Services

 Performance metrics are not polled directly from the EC2 service, but rather, through Amazon’s CloudWatch service.
-Only the list of regions and the list of virtual machines are collected through the EC2 service.
+Only the list of regions and the list of virtual machines are collected through the actual EC2 service.

 |Cloud Connections||Inbound Packets